 In connection with the spin-off, subject to market conditions, Wyndham Worldwide and Wyndham Hotels will undertake a number of financing transactions.
 As a result of these financing transactions, we expect to have total indebtedness of approximately \$2 billion.
-Wyndham World Corporation has obtained financing commitments of \$2.0 billion related to the La Quinta acquisition, which may be assigned to us.
+Wyndham World Corporation has obtained financing commitments of \$2.0 billion related to the La Quinta acquisition, which will be assigned to us if we do not obtain other long-term financing.
 We have not yet identified the specific sources of funds and any financing transactions may not be completed in the timeframe or size indicated, or at all.
 The financing transactions undertaken in connection with the spin-off will be described in greater detail in a subsequent amendment to the registration statement of which this information statement forms a part.
-See "Description of Certain Indebtedness."
+See "Description of Certain Indebtedness"